Simulations Reveal Earth's Silica Is Predominantly Superficial

 This research was funded by the National Science Foundation and the Department of Energy.
 In addition to NERSC, computing resources were also provided by the National Center for Atmospheric Research, the National Center for Supercomputing Applications, the Computational Center for Nanotechnology Innovations, the TeraGrid and the Ohio Supercomputer Center.
-Click here to read the PNAS abstract.
+The PNAS abstract is available here.

 Portions of this story were adapted from an OSU press release written by Pam Frost Gorder.

-For more information about computing sciences at Berkeley Lab, please visit: www.lbl.gov/cs
+Learn more about computing sciences at Berkeley Lab.

 About NERSC and Berkeley Lab